The Common Program of the People's Republic of China 1949-1954

 Chapter 3 of the Common Program

 At the Gutian conference in December 1929, Mao Zedong pointed out the mistaken ideas of the PLA and the methods for correction.
 The biggest mistake is the purely military viewpoint, which regards military affairs and politics as opposed to each other.
 This leads to denial of the fact that military affairs are only one means of accomplishing political tasks.
 From then onwards, the PLA has several tasks, including economic, political, and social.
 This in addition to its military function.
-The army must safeguard the nation, the CCP, Communism and the leaders of the nation, and the party.
+The army's duty is to protect the nation, the CCP, Communism, and the nation's and party's leaders.
+Revolutionary-era military elites typically also served as party elites, giving them direct involvement in policy decisions and implementation.

 Chapter 3 of Common Program